Make sure the teen party isn’t boring

 It’s fun to have some prizes to award to the teens that have the best costume(s) and that work out who did it.
 Sometimes more than one can guess, so you may like to have a prize you can divide up.

 The picture in this blog shows a group of teens doing Poetic Justice.
-As you can see a number went to a lot of trouble with their costumes and so they deserved a prize.
+As you can see a number went to a lot of trouble with their costumes.
+So, they deserved a prize.

 They are drinking non-alcoholic drinks as Katie Darcy explained in her feedback: “I would like to thank you for creating this wonderful party.
 My friend and I planned the Poetic Justice party for my 18th birthday, and all of us had a blast!
 We went all out, with a bar full of virgin drinks that looked like the real thing, fake cigarettes that blew out smoke, a bartender, and authentic music from the 20s.”